alarm-redist/redist/task_tracker.md

     - Partition split problem

 # ----- COMPLETED TASKS -----

+**Add reordering Function - Done December 2024**
+Task: Add a function that reorders the regions in a `Plan` object to be in order of most recently split.

+Comments after completion: Right now this function does a redundant copy.
+In the future think about adding a flag for whether or not the dummy plan needs to be copied first.

 **Pass results back in arma data types - DONE 11/8/2024**
 Task: To make things more memory efficient change it so all results are passed back as arma vectors, matrices, or cubes for things that are multiple matrices.